ikenfin/node-verification-code/README.md

 ## Usage

-If digital codes is only what you need - just use **getDigitalCode**
+If digital codes is only what you need - just use shortcut **getDigitalCode**

 ```js
 const { getDigitalCode } = require('node-verification-code')